-In addition to accounting for greenhouse gas emissions, a full assessment of the climate change consequences of war would include the loss of actual and future carbon sequestration due to deforestation.
+Finally, a full assessment of the climate change consequences of war would include the loss of actual and future carbon sequestration due to war-related deforestation.
 Deforestation may occur as people displaced by war use forests for shelter and fuel.
 In some wars, such as the US Civil War and the Vietnam War, forests were deliberately burned to deprive adversaries of places to hide.
 In Afghanistan, war caused migration and illegal logging appear to be the chief cause of deforestation.
-The causes of deforestation in Iraq are complex but include war.53
+The causes of deforestation in Iraq are complex but also include war.71